EPA-approved 3m Lead Check Swabs & D-Lead lead paint test kits

 3M Lead Checks Swabs and D-Lead lead paint tests kits are the two main EPA-recognized testing methods allowing contractors and homeowners to comply with the RRP rule, and help in ensuring the safety of your family.

-With their ease-of-use and low cost, Check4Lead has helped homeowners and contractors detect the presence of lead in paint, almost instantly, for years.
+With their ease-of-use and low cost, we have helped homeowners and contractors detect the presence of lead in paint, almost instantly, for years.

 Can these products test kids' toys?

-The quantity of lead found in children’s products is required to be less than 100ppm, and since 3M and D-Lead are capable of screening to 600 ppm, we do not encourage you to rely on these tests for your children’s products.
+The quantity found in children’s products is required to be less than 100ppm, and since most products offered are capable of screening to 600 ppm, we do not encourage you to rely on these tests for your children’s products.

 Before buying these swabs, it’s also important that you make sure they in fact work on the surface you intend on testing.